-Merry Ann has a record of success advocating for good public policy decisions that safeguard water resources, protect habitat of threatened species, preserve farmland and retain designated open space.
+Merry Ann has a record of success advocating for good public policy decisions that safeguard water resources, protect habitat of endangered and threatened species, preserve farmland and retain designated open space.

 In Central Oregon, she

 A long-time activist on environmental issues, Merry Ann helped lead efforts in two states to protect natural resources by rallying public support and educating policymakers on the issues at stake.